Skip to Content

 Webhooks

-Webhooks send HTTP POST requests to your server when builds, submissions, or updates complete.
+Webhooks send HTTP POST notifications when your builds, submissions, or OTA updates complete or fail.
+Norrix supports three webhook types:

 Events